lebogan/netblog/README.md

 ```
 The installation script will symbolically link the program, netblog, to the
 location, /usr/local/bin.
 An empty database is installed in $HOME/netblog_db
 if one doesn't already exist.
-Environment variables, DB_DIR and DATABASE_URL,
+Environment variables, DB_DIR and DATABASE_URL,and SESSION_SECRET
-are added to .bashrc for exporting into the user's session.
+are added to .bashrc for exporting into the user's environment.
 Either `source .bashrc`
 or log out and back in.
 This is how the application finds the database.

 To update, just run ***install.sh*** in the netblog directory.
 The script pulls a fresh